+Carbon monoxide (CO) is an odorless, colorless, and toxic gas, and is a by-product of incomplete combustion.
+Exposure to CO can produce immediate and acute health effects.
 Transient low levels of CO in building spaces can sometimes be attributed to vehicle exhaust, cigarette smoke, or other sources of combustion in the actual space or adjacent to the air handlers for the space.
 Minor transient meter readings may also be due to changes in temperature and humidity depending on the test equipment used.

-Carbon monoxide concentrations at the tested locations were documented to be in the range of less than 1 to 1 ppm, which is below the OSHA PEL of 50 ppm.
+Carbon monoxide concentrations at the tested locations were documented at <1 ppm, which is below the OSHA PEL of 50 ppm.
 These results and testing locations are presented in Appendix A.